jito-labs/jito-docs/docs/source/lowlatencytxnsend.md

 ## System Overview

 ### 🌐 How does the system work?
-- Validators run a modified Agave validator client called Jito-Solana that enables higher value capture for them and their stakers.
+- Validators run a modified Agave validator client called Jito-Solana that enables higher value capture for them and their stakers
-  - The validator then connects to the Jito Block-Engine and Jito-Relayer.
+  - The validator then connects to the Jito Block-Engine and Jito-Relayer
-  - The Block-Engine submits profitable bundles to the validator.
+  - The Block-Engine submits profitable bundles to the validator
-  - The Relayer acts as a proxy to filter and verify transactions for validators.
+  - The Relayer acts as a proxy to filter and verify transactions for validators
 - Searchers, dApps, Telegram bots and others connect to the Block-Engine and submit transactions & bundles.
-  - Submissions can be over gRPC or json-rpc.
+  - Submissions can be over gRPC or JSON-RPC
-  - Bundles have tips bids associated with them; these bids are then redistributed to the validators and their stakers.
+  - Bundles have tips bids associated with them; these bids are then redistributed to the validators and their stakers

 ### 💼 What are bundles?
-- Bundles are groups of transactions (max 5) bundled together.
+- Bundles are groups of transactions (max 5) bundled together
-- The transactions are executed sequentially and atomically meaning all-or-nothing.
+- The transactions are executed sequentially and atomically meaning all-or-nothing
-- Bundles enable complex MEV strategies like atomic arbitrage.
+- Bundles enable complex MEV strategies like atomic arbitrage
-- Bundles compete against other bundles on tips to the validator.
+- Bundles compete against other bundles on tips to the validator

 ### 📬 How do Bundles work?
 - Traders submit bundle to block engines